 The firm of Bradley Vauter & Associates, P.C. is a small firm with years of experience.
 We are here to help you.
-We are a private firm with a public spirit (all the attorneys met while helping in a paid or volunteer basis at a non-profit legal services organization).
-While most work here is carried out by Brad Vauter, the firm does make use of part time attorneys and “of-counsel” relationships, when and as needed.
-The attorney team here is a team that can provide the peace of mind you seek when you turn matters over to an attorney.
+We are a private firm with a public spirit, and all the attorneys first met while helping in a paid or volunteer basis at a non-profit legal services organization.
+While much work here is carried out by Brad Vauter, the team includes others and sometimes we may even involve outside help, when and as needed.

 We value your business and we treat you fairly.
 We’d like to think we could help you, and provide some peace of mind as you wade through the legal thickets.
 Let us be your guide–whether creating a plan meeting your needs, or via litigation or administrative appearances to defend your interests or make your claims.

 This means we often help with estates and trusts, wills, financial and durable powers of attorney, designation of patient advocate arrangements, and Medicare and Medicaid advocacy or planning and probate administration.
 We can intervene and try to help if elder abuse or exploitation is suspected.

 We also help those worried about long term care planning, or paying for nursing homes or other care, and special needs trusts and government benefits.
 If you are concerned about guardianship or need a conservator we can help, just as we can help with care issues and concerns at nursing homes and other facilities.

 We also help set up and counsel non-profit organization, take care of application for tax exempt status with the IRS, and provide legal audits for non-profits and small businesses.
 We work with small businesses on contract and other issues, such as starting a business, buying a business, selling a business, and so on.

 We support and help and advise and represent people with real estate issues, deeds, and property and landlord tenant matters, including evictions.